Quicken

 Quicken is a personal finance management application originally developed and offered by Intuit, Inc. Intuit sold Quicken to H.I.G.
 Capital in 2016, and H.I.G. sold Quicken to Aquiline Capital Partners in 2021.

-Quicken runs on Windows and Macintosh systems, though the data is incompatible between the two versions.
-Earlier versions ran on DOS and the Apple II.
+Quicken runs on Windows and Mac systems, though the data is incompatible between the two versions.
+Earlier versions ran on MS-DOS and the Apple II.
 Versions of Quicken range from "starter" editions to more advanced offerings.
 Since 1998, each version has tended to have the release year in the product name (e.g., Quicken Basic 2008); before then, versions were numbered (e.g., Quicken 8 for DOS).